fraxflax/nw-watchdog/documentation/help.md

 	  - REACHABLE for restored connectivity to NEXTHOP
       - LINKDOWN no link on source interface after `--max-nolink` reset attempts (implies UNREACHABLE + DOWN)
-	  - LINKDOWN-TOPOLOGY switching source interface due to topology dection whilst old interface has no link (no notify that the no longer monitored interface still have no link even if we get UP or REACHABLE alerts)
+	  - LINKDOWN-TOPOLOGY switching source interface due to topology dection whilst old interface has no link (no notify that the no longer monitored interface might still have no link even if we get UP or REACHABLE alerts)
 	  - ERROR for permanent errors
 	  - WARNING for things that might need reconfiguration